 What are GRHS’ safety protocols during COVID-19?

 Glacial Ridge Health System’s Infection Control Team is actively monitoring COVID-19, always focusing on illness prevention, which is how we respond to any health situation.
 What does this mean for the clinics, therapy services, hospital, ER, and Glenwood Family Eye Center?
 It means we remain fully operational and additional protocols are now in place to help keep our patients and employees safe.
 Many of these protocols date back to March, with new procedures implemented upon recommendations by the Centers for Disease Control and Prevention (CDC) and Minnesota Department of Health (MDH).

 Some of the seen and unseen protocols and safety precautions at Glacial Ridge Health System locations include:

-- Hand-held, electrostatic virus-killing equipment is used daily throughout all GRHS locations, including the three clinics, hospital, Glenwood Family Eye Center, Ridgewood Villa, and the ambulances.
+- Hand-held, electrostatic virus-killing equipment is used daily throughout all GRHS locations, including the three clinics, hospital, Glenwood Family Eye Center, Ridgewood Villa, and the ambulances as an extra precaution.

 - Universal masking and temperature checks for all employees and patients at each entrance.